 By keeping pushed keys Arrow up + F for more than 5 sec. the instrument switches off the software, does not command the outputs and visualize only the variable of process measured by the probe.
-To restore keep pushed F for more than 5 sec.

-Set up for pressure transmitter 2 wires signal 4+20mA
+Set up for pressure transmitter 2 wires signal 4÷20mA